Top 20 Events and Festivals in Minnesota USA

 A fun event in which visitors celebrate winter with that grumpy old man’s hobby of ice fishing, in the town that inspired the movie of the same name.
 Other activities include an ice shack contest, Frisbee games, golf tournaments on snow, bird watching and a spaghetti dinner and dance.
 You may not run into Walter Matthau or Jack Lemmon, but this quaint Mississippi River town knows how to celebrate.

 For more information about the Grumpy Old Men Festival in Wabasha visit:

-Named one of the top 100 events in the USA by the American Bus Association, and labeled as one of the top 200 events in America by Discover America, the 4-day Festival of Nations that celebrates the culture of countless different nations has become the largest multi-cultural event in Minnesota in which people of all backgrounds share their way of life, traditions and customs with music performances, food stalls, dance shows and arts.
+Named one of the top 100 events in the USA by the American Bus Association, recognized here as one of the top 20 annual events and festivals, fairs and celebrations in Minnesota and labeled as one of the top 200 events in America by Discover America, the 4-day Festival of Nations that celebrates the culture of countless different nations has become the largest multi-cultural event in Minnesota in which people of all backgrounds share their way of life, traditions and customs with music performances, food stalls, dance shows and arts.